 The health risk to workers from these chemicals is controlled when correct classification and labelling are considered, and adequate control measures to minimise occupational exposure and protective clothing are implemented.
-Safe Work Australia (SWA) encourages working safely with lead and promotes the National Code of Practice for the Control and Safe Use of Inorganic Lead at Work [NOHSC: 2015 (1994)] and the National Standard for the Control of Inorganic Lead at Work [NOHSC: 1012 (1994)].
-These Codes of Practice, in addition to the Model Work Health and Safety Regulations, 2011 are available from the SWA website.
+Safe Work Australia (SWA) encourages working safely with lead and promotes the National

+Code of Practice for the Control and Safe Use of Inorganic Lead at Work [NOHSC: 2015 (1994)] and the National Standard for the Control of Inorganic Lead at Work [NOHSC:1012 (1994)].
+These codes of practice, in addition to the Model Work Health Safety Regulations, 2011 are available from the SWA website.

-The chemicals are recommended for classification and labelling under the current Approved Criteria and adopted Globally Harmonized System of Classification (GHS) and Labelling of Chemicals as below.
+The chemical is recommended for classification and labelling under the current Approved Criteria and adopted Globally Harmonized System of Classification and Labelling of Chemicals (GHS) as below.
 This does not consider classification of physical hazards and environmental hazards.